voxel51/fiftyone/docs/source/user_guide/app.rst

 There are a variety of additional video-specific keyboard shortcuts.
-For example, you can press the spacebar to play/pause the video, and you can press ``0``, ``1``, ..., ``9`` to seek to the 0%, 10%, ..., 90% timestamp in the video.
-When the video is paused, you can press ``<`` and ``>`` to seek to the previous and next frame, respectively.
+For example, you can press the spacebar to play/pause the video, and you can press `0`, `1`, ..., `9` to seek to the 0%, 10%, ..., 90% timestamp in the video.
+When the video is paused, you can use `<` and `>` to navigate frame-by-frame through the video.

-Click the ``?`` icon in the controls HUD or use the ``?`` keyboard shortcut to display the list of available actions and their associated hotkeys.
+Click the `?` icon in the controls HUD or use the `?` keyboard shortcut to display the list of available actions and their associated hotkeys.

-All of the same options in the image settings are available in the video settings menu in the controls HUD, as well as an additional ``Use frame number`` option, which configures the visualizer to show frame numbers rather than timestamps, and the ``Loop video`` option.
-The default settings for these parameters can be configured via the :ref:`App config <app-config>`.
+All of the same options in the image settings are available in the video settings menu in the controls HUD, as well as additional options like whether to show frame numbers rather than timestamp in the HUD.
+The default settings for all such parameters can be configured via the :ref:`App config <app-config>`.

-Playback rate and volume are also available in the video controls HUD to right of the play/pause button.
+Playback rate and volume are also available in the video controls HUD.
 Clicking on one of the icons resets the setting to the default.
 And when hovering, a slider appears to adjust the setting manually.

 .. note::

     Did you know?
-The video visualizer streams frame-label data on demand, which means that playback begins as soon as possible and even heavyweight label types like segmentations are supported!
+The video visualizer streams frame data on-demand, which means that playback begins as soon as possible and even heavyweight label types like segmentations are supported!

 .. image:: /images/app/app-video-visualizer.gif
     :alt: video-visualizer